Skip to main content

 Compare plans

-Compare your current year's plan to the plan you're matched with and other available plans.
+If your current plan isn't available next year, compare your current year's plan to the plan you're matched with and other available plans:

 Update or change plans outside of Open Enrollment

-You can cancel your Marketplace coverage any time.
+You can end your Marketplace coverage any time.
 You may need to do this if you get other health coverage, or for another reason.

 You can end coverage for:

-If you cancel your Marketplace plan and don’t have other health coverage:
+If you end your Marketplace plan and don’t have other health coverage:

 • You may have to wait for the next Open Enrollment Period to enroll again, unless you qualify for a Special Enrollment Period.

-• There’s significant health and financial benefits of having health coverage — and risks if you don’t.
+• There are significant health and financial benefits to having health coverage — and risks if you don’t.
 Nobody expects to get sick or hurt.
 But medical care without insurance is very expensive, so it’s important to have protection if the unexpected happens.

 More answers: Renew, change, or cancel your plan